Certificate of Appropriateness-Minor Works

 If you still want to cut a tree, here are some things you should know:

 Both a Tree Removal Permit and a Certificate of Appropriateness (COA) are required for any tree removed from any lot and any right-of-way within one of the city's historic districts.
-To remove a tree in a historic district, applicants must first submit a tree removal application on the City’s Development & Permitting Services (DPS) online platform described below.
+To remove a tree in a historic district, applicants must first submit a tree removal application on the City’s City's Development and Permitting Services (DPS) online platform described below.

 Apply for Minor COAs and Tree Permits Online

 The City’s Development & Permitting Services (DPS) online platform allows citizens to apply for all Zoning Permits and Minor Certificates of Appropriateness (COAs) online.
 The platform allows users to submit permit applications, track the progress of existing applications, resubmit plans and documents, and pay invoices.
+All new permit applications must be submitted via the DPS site.
+Paper submittals will no longer be accepted.
+Staff will be available to assist applicants with the new platform and getting permit applications submitted.

 Getting Started Guide Apply Online